ahmetunge/OOPPizzaOrder/README.md

  and each pizza type have a price

- After add pizaa to cart it will give total price of pizzas.
+ After add pizza to cart it will give total price of pizzas.

 ## Features